 To analyze statistical power, we start by calculating the recommended sample size to avoid falsely accepting the null hypothesis of no treatment effect on the 2014 cohort.
-For example, the average treatment effect size is 0.055, and the average standard deviation is 1.12 (s.e. $0.143\sqrt{61}$ ) in Table 2, column 1.
+For example, the average treatment effect size is 0.055, and the average standard deviation is 1.12 (s.e. $0.143\sqrt{61}$) in Table 2, column 1.
 We expect, on average, the treatment to be positive.
-Hence, for a one-sided test with a default power of 80 percent, the recommended sample size to achieve 80 percent power is 2,561 observations.
+Hence, for a one-sided test with a default power of 80 percent, the recommended sample size to achieve 80 percent power is 2,561 observations.24 not detect significance, it is partly because the effect sizes are close to null.

-The power is low for two reasons.
-First, the effect sizes in the 2014 round are small, just 5.5 percent of one standard deviation.
-The first conclusion is therefore that when our tests do not detect significance, it is partly because the effect sizes are close to null.
 The second is that the sample sizes are small, producing large CIs.
 A large enough sample would eventually produce significance even at the 5.5 percent effect size, but this was not possible given the limited size of the program.
 Given the limited sample, the effect sizes, instead, need to be much greater than 0.06 to obtain clear inferences.
 Furthermore, given the cost of the program, the ability to reject a false negative at an effect size of 0.06 is neither feasible nor relevant.
 A much larger treatment effect was needed by the organizers to justify running the program.
 Indeed, we obtain considerably larger effect sizes for the entrepreneurial activity measures in the 2015 round.